Liizygtzc/paged-angular-sample/README.md

 # paged-angular-sample
-This is an demo for pagination in a content.
+This is a demo for pagination in a content.